 Expert guides on effective communication requirements, DOJ enforcement trends, WCAG deadlines, and how municipalities can protect residents and budgets.

-The DOJ's digital accessibility rule takes effect April 24, 2026.
-Large municipalities face mandatory WCAG 2.1 AA compliance with civil penalties up to $115,231 per violation.
-Here's what you need to know and what you need to do.
+Deadline AlertThe DOJ's digital accessibility rule took effect April 24, 2026.
+WCAG 2.1 AA conformance, civil penalties up to $115,231 per violation, and the compliance checklist that closes the gap before July 26.

-28 CFR § 35.160 requires public entities to provide "effective communication" for people with disabilities.
+Compliance Guide28 CFR § 35.160 requires public entities to provide "effective communication" for people with disabilities.
 Most municipalities don't understand what that actually means until the DOJ shows up.

 EnforcementCommunication access violations now account for more DOJ ADA settlements than physical accessibility.
 We analyzed every public DOJ ADA action since 2010 to show you why.